open-sauced/docs/docs/maintainers/understanding-insights.md

 ### Identifying and Engaging with Key Contributors

 Recognizing key contributors helps in understanding who the most active and influential members of the project are.
-Consider reaching out to them for deeper collaboration, or acknowledging their efforts to keep them motivated and engaged.
+Consider reaching out to them for deeper collaboration or acknowledging their efforts to keep them motivated and engaged.

 ### Tracking and Responding to Contributor Activity Levels